The Chamber Ansatz for quantum unipotent cells: Introduction

-Note that the right-hand side is determined up to powers of $q$. \end{theorem_i} This is a generalization of Berenstein-Rupel's result \cite[Corollary 1.2]{BR}.
-By this theorem, we can say that the quantum twist automorhism $\eta_{w, q}$ is a generalization of Berenstein-Rupel's quantum twist automorphism \cite[Theorem 2.10]{BR}, which has been constructed in the case that $w$ is the square of an acyclic Coxeter element, and corresponds to the one proposed in \cite[Conjecture 2.12 (c)]{BR}.
-Moreover, its compatibility with the dual canonical basis which is proved in \cite[Theorem 5.4]{KO2} corresponds to Berenstein-Rupel's conjectural property \cite[Conjecture 2.17 (a)]{BR}.
+for some $N_k\in \mathbb{Z}$, here $\overrightarrow{\prod}$ stands for the ordered multiplication according to an arbitrarily fixed ordering on $I\setminus\{i_k\}$. \end{theorem_i} This is a generalization of Berenstein-Rupel's result \cite[Corollary 1.2]{BR}.
+By this theorem, we can say that the quantum twist automorhism $\eta_{w, q}$ is a generalization of Berenstein-Rupel's quantum twist automorphism \cite[Theorem 2.10]{BR}, which has been constructed in the case that $w$ is the square of an acyclic Coxeter element, and corresponds to the one proposed in \cite[Conjecture 2.12 (c), Conjecture 6.20]{BR}.
+Moreover, its compatibility with the dual canonical basis, which is proved in \cite[Theorem 6.1]{KO2}, corresponds to Berenstein-Rupel's conjectural property \cite[Conjecture 2.17 (a)]{BR}.
+See also Remark \ref{r:BR} below.

-The above theorem states the monomiality of $(\Phi_{\bm{i}}\circ \eta_{q, w}^{-1})([D_{w_{\leq k}\varpi_{i_{k}}, \varpi_{i_{k}}}])$.
-This is a nontrivial point, and it would be interesting to understand this phenomenon via categorifications.
+The above theorem states the non-trivial monomiality of $(\Phi_{\bm{i}}\circ \eta_{q, w}^{-1})([D_{w_{\leq k}\varpi_{i_{k}}, \varpi_{i_{k}}}])$.
+In the appendix, we explain an explicit relation between this monomiality and the similar one appearing in the context of Cauchon-Goodearl-Letzter (CGL) extensions \cite{GeY, LeY}.
+It also would be interesting to understand this monomiality via categorifications.
 Actually, in non-quantum settings, Gei\ss-Leclerc-Schr\"{o}er have obtained an explanation by using their additive categorification \cite[Theorem 1, Theorem 2]{GLS:chamb}.